 Microcredentials

-Cutting edge skills, offered where you are, when you need them.
+Cutting edge skills, offered where you are, when you need them

-What are Microcredential Badges
+What are ASU Microcredentials?

 Microcredentials are earned through specialized courses that provide a path to learn focused, industry-relevant skills.
 These courses allow learners to break down learning into manageable tasks, and build expertise in specific areas or progress toward larger certifications.